Win2SocksSoftware/PluginDemo/README.md

     | `offset` | Indicates the offset to write data to `buffer`. |
     | `count` | The number of bytes of data actually written to `buffer`. |

-    This method will be called whenever `TCP` data is received.
-You should implement the logic of decrypting or deobfuscating data in this method.
+    Win2Socks calls this method in a loop.
+You should receive `TCP` data within this method via the previously created `Socket` instance (usually get `NetworkStream` via `TcpClient.GetStream` and then call `NetworkStream.ReadAsync`), then decrypt or deobfuscate the data, and copy the decrypted or deobfuscated data into `buffer`.

     This method is a hot path (which will be called frequently).
 Therefore, if not necessary, **should not** allocate buffers in this method, you should allocate a buffer dedicated to the `read` operation in the class member variables.